r-crosswords/aotw/exolve-README.md

 * exolve-setter
 * exolve-copyright
 * exolve-credits
-* exolve-prelude
 * **exolve-width**
 * **exolve-height**
+* exolve-preamble / exolve-prelude
+* exolve-postscript
 * **exolve-grid**
 * exolve-across
 * exolve-down
 * exolve-nodir
 * exolve-explanations
 * exolve-nina
-* exolve-colour
+* exolve-colour / exolve-color
 * exolve-question
 * exolve-submit
 * exolve-option
+* exolve-language
+* exolve-relabel

 Each section has the section name (exolve-something), followed by a colon.
-Other than the exolve-prelude, exolve-grid, exolve-across, exolve-down, exolve-nodir, and exolve-explanations sections, all other sections occupy a single line (some can be repeated though).
+Other than the exolve-preamble/exolve-prelude, exolve-grid, exolve-across, exolve-down, exolve-nodir, exolve-explanations, and exolve-postscript sections, all other sections occupy a single line (some can be repeated though).
 For such single-line sections, the "value" of the section is the text following the colon on the same line.

 The bolded sections, namely, exolve-width, exolve-height, and exolve-grid are required.
 The other sections are optional, but exolve-across, exolve-down,